Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 - Confirmation page, allowing users to see a confirmation of their order.

-- Contact Page, where users can view the contact details for the company and contact the company using the contact form.
-Users also have the ability to sign up to the newsletter using the contact form.

 - Sign Up Page, where users can register to become a registered user.

 ### For registered users: